OpenTTD/grfcodec/README.txt

-NFORenum v3.3.0
+NFORenum v3.3.1
 NFO file re-numberer and linter

-Known to compile with g++ 3.4.x and VS.NET, assuming the Boost headers are installed.
+Known to compile with g++ 3.4.4, g++ 4.0.2, and VS .NET, assuming Boost is installed.
 Get Boost from www.boost.org.
-The required boost header is currently included, but this may change.
+The required boost header is included.
+If you do not have the rest of boost, make should detect this and remove the boost dependency.

 To install, copy renum.exe into any directory, preferably one in your path.
 NFORenum will (if necessary) create a .renum directory in the current